Digital Marketing Consultant

 Time to results 3–6 months for new content 4–8 weeks for technical changes 3–6 months for content; 6–12 months for entity authority

-Competition level in 2026 High mature, well-understood field Medium growing but underimplemented Low to Medium early adopter advantage window open now
+Competition level in 2026 High — mature, well-understood field Medium — growing but underimplemented Low to Medium — early adopter advantage window open now

 The critical insight from this comparison: These are not competing strategies.
 They are complementary layers of the same visibility stack.
-Research from Ahrefs confirms that 76% of Google AI Overview citations pull from top-10 Google results meaning strong traditional SEO directly feeds GEO visibility.
+Research from Ahrefs confirms that 76% of Google AI Overview citations pull from top-10 Google results — meaning strong traditional SEO directly feeds GEO visibility.
 You don't abandon SEO for GEO.
 You extend SEO with GEO.

 How AI Search Engines Actually Work (and Why It Changes Everything)

-To optimize for AI search, you need to understand how these systems actually retrieve and use content because the mechanics are fundamentally different from traditional search engines.
+To optimize for AI search, you need to understand how these systems actually retrieve and use content — because the mechanics are fundamentally different from traditional search engines.

-Step 1 Query Fan-Out
+Step 1 — Query Fan-Out

 When a user asks an AI a question like "What's the best SEO consultant for SaaS companies in the UK?", the AI doesn't search for that exact phrase.
-It breaks the question into multiple smaller sub-queries perhaps "top SEO consultants UK," "SEO for SaaS companies best practices," "B2B SEO consultant rates UK" and searches for each one separately.
-This process is called query fan-out.
+It breaks the question into multiple smaller sub-queries, perhaps "top SEO consultants UK," "SEO for SaaS companies best practices," or even signals from a strong B2B social media presence, and searches for each one separately.
+This process is called query fan-out, and understanding it is why tools like a Claude prompts and skills library can help you craft content that aligns with how AI actually retrieves and ranks information.

 GEO implication: You need to rank for the sub-queries that AI systems generate from your topic area, not just the primary keywords your customers use.
 Topical depth and cluster content architecture are essential for capturing these fan-out queries.

-Step 2 Passage-Level Retrieval
+Step 2 — Passage-Level Retrieval

 AI systems don't retrieve entire pages the way search engines index them.
-They extract specific passages individual paragraphs, sentences, or structured elements and evaluate each passage independently for relevance to the sub-query being answered.
+They extract specific passages — individual paragraphs, sentences, or structured elements — and evaluate each passage independently for relevance to the sub-query being answered.

 GEO implication: Every paragraph on your most important pages needs to stand alone as a meaningful, extractable unit.
 Passages that say "as mentioned above" or "which brings us back to our earlier point" lose their meaning when extracted from context.
-Write each key paragraph as if it will be read in isolation, because for AI systems, it often will be.
+Write each key paragraph as if it will be read in isolation — because for AI systems, it often will be.

-Step 3 Source Evaluation and Citation Selection
+Step 3 — Source Evaluation and Citation Selection

 GEO implication: A page that ranks #8 on Google but has strong E-E-A-T signals, original data, and clear author credentials may be cited by AI systems more frequently than the #1 organic result that lacks these trust signals.
-Research from GEO firm Brandlight confirms that the overlap between top Google results and AI-cited sources has dropped to below 20% the two rankings are increasingly independent.
+Research from GEO firm Brandlight confirms the overlap between top Google results and AI-cited sources has dropped to below 20% — the two rankings are increasingly independent.

-Step 4 Response Synthesis
+Step 4 — Response Synthesis

 The AI assembles retrieved passages into a coherent response, typically citing 2–7 sources per answer depending on the platform.
 Perplexity is most transparent about citations.
 ChatGPT and Claude tend to synthesize more without explicit attribution.
 Google AI Overviews blend citations with their own summary.